ferrous-systems/teaching-material/assignments/leveldb-mdbook/src/ffi.md

 ✅ Implement [`std::iter::Iterator`](https://doc.rust-lang.org/std/iter/trait.Iterator.html) for your `Iterator` type.
 Its items should be of type `Box<[u8]>`.

+✅ Write a test case to verify that your iterator returns all items lexicographically sorted by key.
+Also test with an empty database.

 ✅ Make the `Iterator` type reference the Database that created it.
 What has changed and what are the benefits?

-✅ Test appropriately.

 ✅ Bonus task: what could be used instead of the `Database` reference that achieves the same goal but consumes no memory?